 As you probably know, scammers love using phishing emails to trick people into handing over their personal information and the login info for their online accounts.

-Well, now they’re targeting potential victims via their cell phones too.
+The thing is, scammers are targeting potential victims via their cell phones too.

-There’s a major text message phishing scam going on right now that’s snagging a lot of victims because it’s so easy to fall for.
+In fact, there’s a major text message phishing scam going on right now that’s snagging a lot of victims because it’s so easy to fall for.

 The wording of the fraudulent text messages varies a bit, but the scam always works something like this: